 TV Signals Sent Around the House by Satellite TV Companies

 Satellite television is likewise delivered from a rooftop or pole-mounted dish to a decoder box.
 That box then sends the television signal to set-top boxes throughout the house using the existing coaxial cable network in the walls.
 The installer can run a coaxial cable to a room that does not have a cable jack, similar to the cable installer.
 You then run an HDMI cable from the satellite TV set-top box up to the TV.

 So, for that reason, I recommend that people not sign up with satellite companies that use set-top boxes that communicate wirelessly.
-If the satellite TV installer says he can use boxes that can get their signal through the coaxial cables in the wall and he can disable any Wi-Fi, then you can use satellite TV.
-However, even when installers say they have disabled Wi-Fi, you must always measure for Wi-Fi yourself with a radio frequency meter.
-See EMF Meters and Instruments on my website.
+If the satellite TV installer says he or she can use boxes that can get their signal through the coaxial cables in the wall and he or she can disable any WiFi, then you can use satellite TV.
+However, even when installers say they have disabled WiFi, you must always measure for WiFi yourself with a radio frequency meter.
+See EMF Meters and Instruments on my website for RF meter choices.